 As an experienced candidate, you would have a lot to talk about your professional experiences.
 You can discuss your major accomplishments, learnings and goals.
 You can also talk about companies you have worked with and roles you have handled there.
 Talk about critical tasks you handled that have made a high impact on your career without revealing confidential details of your ex-employer.
 Mention success stories that are relatable to the current job role you are interviewing for.
 It would strengthen your position as a potential candidate.

 It is essential to have strong body language in the interview.
 It is the first impression you make on the interviewer.
 An interviewer notices everything, from how you enter an interview room, to how you sit and conduct yourself.
 It reflects how confident and prepared you are.
 It also gives an impression of how you would communicate with your future colleagues and company's clients.
 The most important thing is your body language is required to depict your professional attitude.

 To prepare well, you can learn about non-verbal communication skills like how much eye contact to make, what your hand movement is required to be like, what is a good sitting posture, when to nod and when to smile.

 5. Discuss your future plans and goals

 After discussing your experiences and accomplishments, it is important to talk about your future aspirations.
 It is important for an interviewer to understand why you are looking for new job opportunities.
 You can talk about your goals and your plan to achieve them.
-It will present you as someone who has clarity in their thoughts and can handle critical situations.
+It would present you as someone who has clarity in their thoughts and can handle critical situations.
 It may leave a great impression on the interviewer.